 “It’s really impossible to have a good relationship with someone who doesn’t have my best interests at heart and who’s never really been an honest broker.
 Scutari knows better than any lawmaker in Trenton what the consumers are up against,” Insider NJ columnist and cannabis advocate Jay Lassiter said.

-“He is clearly a handmaiden for corporate cannabis interests, and there’s a mountain of evidence to suggest that is so,” he added.
+“He is clearly a handmaiden for corporate cannabis interests.
+There’s a mountain of evidence to suggest that is so,” he added.
 “The votes might not be there, but we could have a fair hearing.”

 “Having the hearing creates the climate where more people are accepting this,” Lassiter said.
 “Let the real obstacles reveal themselves.”

 “There are probably 100 hurdles.
-For me to give Scutari the flack, it’s because he’s in charge, and he likes to take the credit for everything that is good about marijuana reform in New Jersey.
-And I think he deserves some of the credit, but if you’re going to take credit for the good stuff, you gotta be mindful of the role you played in the not-so-good outcomes,” he explained.
+For me to give Scutari the flack, it’s because he’s in charge.
+He likes to take the credit for everything that is good about marijuana reform in New Jersey.
+I think he deserves some of the credit.
+But if you’re going to take credit for the good stuff, you gotta be mindful of the role you played in the not-so-good outcomes,” he explained.

 “Not everybody has that gardening touch.
 But the people who are poor and the people who are sick and need it forever, homegrow could be a matter of quality of life,” Lassiter said.

-While the cannabis legalization coalition that pushed the 2020 referendum was large, the most prominent groups are now working on an array of other social justice issues.
+The cannabis legalization coalition that pushed the 2020 referendum was large.
+But the most prominent groups are now working on an array of other social justice issues.
 Others are more focused on New Jersey’s nascent adult-use cannabis industry.
 That includes both large corporations and those who would like to see small, minority-owned enterprises open their doors to customers.

-After spreading the message to passersby, they went inside and spoke to an aide of Nick Scutari who said he was not available.
+After spreading the message to passersby, they went inside and spoke to an aide of Nick Scutari.
+He said he was not available.
 However, he would relay the message they want New Jersey homegrow legalization put up for a vote in September.